eclipse-hono/hono/site/documentation/content/api/event-pubsub/index.md

 The Event API for Pub/Sub is an alternative to the [Event API for Kafka]({{< relref "/api/event-kafka" >}}) for applications that want to consume events from Pub/Sub instead of an Apache Kafka&trade; broker.

+{{% notice warn %}}
+Support for the Google Pub/Sub based Event API is considered experimental and may change without further notice.
+{{% /notice %}}

 ## Southbound Operations

 The following operation can be used by *Protocol Adapters* to publish event messages received from devices to